 Responsible volunteer work is the number one priority of SIW.
 All the projects where vulnerable children take part in will not be facilitated, unless the volunteer is professionally trained and has work experience.
 Only then the volunteer can contribute locally with his/her knowledge.
 SIW acts in accordance with the directive from Better Care Network.
 Read more about our policy.

 The organisation of SIW consists of about 70 volunteers.
-Since spring 2017, we have one paid employee.
 The organisation is divided in teams – according to the different project types within SIW – and guided by SIW’s board.
 The teams and the board are supported by the office workers and support groups such as publicity, trainers and IT.

 “SIW aims to be an organisation where volunteers are incentivised to develop themselves by carrying tasks, which will contribute to a better society.“

-SIW has one paid employee in the payroll.
-This employee receives a salary conforming the Welfare Collective Agreement.
-SIW organisation’s volunteers (including board members) receive only compensation for actual expenses incurred.
+- SIW has one paid part-time employee working in the office.
+This staff member receives salary according to the Dutch Collective Agreement Welfare.
+SIW makes use of the service of one self-employed part-timer.
+The volunteers of SIW (including its board members) receive only compensation for actual expenses incurred.

 - Annual reports